zhichli/container-use/environment/README.md

 1. **Commands execute** inside the isolated container
 2. **File changes get written** back to the container filesystem
+3. **Container state is preserved** in the Dagger container's LLB definition
-3. **Everything gets committed** to the environment's Git branch automatically
+4. **Everything gets committed** to the environment's Git branch automatically
-4. **Container state snapshots** are stored as Git notes for later recovery
+5. **Container state snapshots** are stored as Git notes using `container-use-state` ref
+6. **Operation logs** are stored as Git notes using `container-use` ref

 Each environment is just a Git branch that your source repo tracks on the container-use/ remote.
-You can inspect any environment's work using standard Git commands, and the container state can always be reconstructed from an environment branch's Git history.
+You can inspect any environment's work using standard Git commands, and the container state can always be reconstructed from an environment branch's Git history and notes.

 ## Architecture

 ```
 projectName/ Source Repo            container-use/ Remote
-├── main                   ←──→ ├── main
-├── feature-branch         ←──→ ├── feature-branch
+├── feature-branch ←──── cu merge ──────────┐
-└── env-name/adverb-animal ←──→ └── env-name/adverb-animal
+├── main (current) ── environment_create ──→ adverb-animal
+└── cu-adverb-animal ←──── cu checkout ───────┘
                                        │
                                        │ (host filesystem implementation)
                                        ▼
                     ~/.config/container-use/
                     ├── repos/projectName/ (bare)
-                    └── worktrees/env-name/adverb-animal (only env branches become worktrees)
+                    └── worktrees/adverb-animal (only env branches become worktrees)
-                        ├── .git -> ../../repos/projectName/worktrees/env-name/adverb-animal
+                        ├── .git -> ../../repos/projectName/worktrees/adverb-animal
                         └── (your code)
                             │
                             ▼